bdimych/freenet-re-downloader/README.md

 ### Run

-the script can be run from any directory, it can be run normally in foreground but you will see nothing because it redirects all output to the log file, to run it in the background use `nohup bash ./pdbs-180820-freenet-re-downloader.sh &` or you can add crontab job with @reboot keyword - see `man 1 crontab` and `man 5 crontab`, e.g.
+the script can be run from any directory,\
+it can be run normally in foreground but you will see nothing because it redirects all output to the log file,\
+to run it in the background use `nohup bash ./pdbs-180820-freenet-re-downloader.sh &`,\
+or you can add crontab job with @reboot keyword - see `man 1 crontab` and `man 5 crontab`,\
+e.g.\
-`crontab -e`
+`crontab -e`\
-and add this line:
+and add this line:\
 `@reboot bash /home/???/freenet-re-downloader.sh`

 ### Control

-the script redirects all output to the log file $frddir/frd-log-&lt;starting-date-and-time&gt;.txt the log is always detailed, there are no levels of verbosity, so, you can use standard `grep` and `less`, e.g. to see general overview of how it is going:
+the script redirects all output to the log file $frddir/frd-log-&lt;starting-date-and-time&gt;.txt\
+the log is always detailed, there are no levels of verbosity,\
+so, you can use standard `grep` and `less`,\
+e.g. to see general overview of how it is going:
 ```
 grep -i -P 'check file|err|warn' /home/???/freenet/frd/frd-log-*.txt | less
 ```
-another informative file is $frddir/frd-completed.txt the script writes here one line every time when one file has been downloaded successfully, so you can see for example the list of files sorted by last downloaded time:
+another informative file is $frddir/frd-completed.txt\
+the script writes here one line every time when one file has been downloaded successfully,\
+so you can see for example the list of files sorted by last downloaded time:
 ```
 perl -ne '/\((.+?)\) '\''(.+?)'\'' /; $x{$2}=$1; END {for (keys %x) {print "$x{$_} $_\n"}}' /home/???/freenet/frd/frd-completed.txt | sort